ver-di/parliamentwatch/sites/all/modules/custom/pw_latest_tweets/README.txt

 ----------------
-1 - Download and place the (Twitter) module in your sites modules directory 2 - Download and place the (oauth) module in your sites modules directory 3 - Place the module (latest_tweets) in modules directory of your site.
+1 - Download and place the (Twitter) module in your sites modules directory 2 - Download and place the (oauth) module in your sites modules directory 3 - Place the module (pw_latest_tweets) in modules directory of your site.
 4 - Enable the above 3 modules